About NON:op Open Opera Works

 The vision is dependent on valuing anti-racist work, on collaboration across the arts and with individuals and organizations external to the field, and on humility and recognition that understanding and radical access comes from the de-centering of our inherent decision-making power and resources.

 - Unheard Voices.
-The Memory Project initiative provides opportunities for meaningful participation in the creative process from all who care to participate.
+Provides opportunities for meaningful participation in the creative process from all who care to participate.
+(Programs include Blood Lines, SAY THEIR NAMES, American Biography, L’sGA: Lincoln’s Gettysburg Address, and The Gas Heart.)

 - Individual and Community Experiences.
-Our community sound projects create long-term partnership and collaborative opportunities for artists and organizations to work together to create meaningful and sustainable impact within their communities.
+Enables long-term partnerships and collaborations in which artists and organizations work together to create opportunities for meaningful and sustainable impact in their communities.
+(Programs include Aural Architecture/Aural Neighborhoods, HEAR BELOW: Listening to Chicago Underground, and Viral Silence: Community Portraits in Response to COVID-19.)

 In 2017, NON:op began producing issue-oriented programs and diversifying its artist and audience base—partnering with Intuit: The Center for Intuitive and Outsider Art, Bodies of Work: A Network of Disability Art and Culture (BOW), and middle brow beer (donates 50% of profits to social causes).
 NON:op’s 2017-2018 season included COMING TOGETHER, a concert of four historical pieces with a documentary film and panel discussion on immigration, and ON THE CUSP, a panel discussion on disability representation in the arts and program featuring four theatre works from the historical avant-garde with performances by artists with and without disabilities.
 Beginning in 2019 NON:op has been dedicated to socially relevant programming with un/becoming: a pygmalion story, a staged performance that challenges the Pygmalion myth of what it means to be a woman; the installation Blood Lines: remembering the 1919 Chicago race riot; the HPSCHD@50: Every Neighborhood Is a Universe festival in 2020, and Viral Silence: community portraits in response to COVID-19.